PSLmodels/PCI-China/README.md

 </table>
 </div>

 where `title_int` and `body_int` are the word embeddings (numeric vectors) of the title and body of each article.

+The summary statistics for the processed data can be found in the following `.csv` file:

+`PCI-China/figures/Summary statistics.csv`

 Citing the PCI-China